One of the youngest skiers to ever make the U.S. Freestyle Ski Team

 "Although I initially wanted to compete in slope style, I found my true passion in mogul skiing," Tess says.
 "I've always been very fierce, and mogul skiing was the perfect outlet for my competitiveness because I absolutely loved it."
 At 9 years old, Tess began competing in moguls competitions and quickly found success.

-As the youngest skier ever to make the U.S. Freestyle Ski Team at 14 years old, Tess was making history.
+As the youngest skier at the time to ever to make the U.S. Freestyle Ski Team at 14 years old, Tess was making history.
 Several years later, Tess won her first World Cup in Japan and skied in the 2018 Winter Olympics as one of the six 17-year-olds on Team USA.
-This past winter, she skied to two World Cup podiums as well as a bronze medal in the 2019 World Championships.
-She is currently ranked 5th in the world at just 18 years old.
+In 2019, she skied to two World Cup podiums as well as a bronze medal in the 2019 World Championships.
+In 2021 she was part of the first USA Dual Moguls Sweep at Deer Valley placing 3rd, and helped her team earn the 2020-21 World Cup Nations Cup.
+And this past season she skied to two World Cup Singles podiums and won both 2022 Singles and Duals US National Championships.
+She finished the 2022 season ranked 5th in the world at just 21 years old.

 "I want to ski the best I possibly can.
 The results will come after that."

 An interview with Sports Illustrated, Pyeongchang, South Korea, February 2018

 Tess credits much of her success to her mindfulness-induced training approach.
 Mindfulness and meditation play a huge role in her training and life.
 "Staying in the present helps keep the focus on what I can control," she says.
 "I've learned that I ski my best when I don't force things."
 The balance of a competitive culture and a composed, fun-loving nature make up Tess' lifestyle.
 "Having fun is key.
 I know I'm having fun when I'm smiling, and anyone who knows me would say I smile a lot."